 – Federico Fellini

-Tortellini – very much like cappelletti, they are distinguishable by their shape (a “ring” shape in this case) and can be filled with meat or cheese.
+Very much like cappelletti, tortellini are distinguishable by their shape (a “ring” shape in this case, said to resemble the belly button of the goddess Venus!) and can be filled with meat or cheese.
+They tend to be on the smaller side (and if they are larger are called “tortelli,” which is also used as a generic term for filled pastas, or “tortelloni,” as below).
 One classic preparation is “in brodo,” or served in a rich meat broth, which you can try during our Living the Real Tuscan Dream culinary vacation.
 Another is with a traditional Bolognese meat sauce.

 Stuffed Pasta Recipes from our Travels in Italy